webb-ben/nldi-services/README.md

 [![Build Status](https://travis-ci.org/ACWI-SSWD/nldi-services.svg?branch=master)](https://travis-ci.org/ACWI-SSWD/nldi-services)

 ##Public API
 The services are accessed via an http GET request.
-All output is generated as GeoJSON ("application/vnd.geo+json")
+All navigation output is generated as GeoJSON ("application/vnd.geo+json")

 #### The root is {host}/nldi.
 Both a test and a production are exposed to the public:
 __http://cida-test.er.usgs.gov/nldi__ is the test root.
 __http://cida.usgs.gov/nldi__ is the production root.
+This endpoint will give you the valid dataSource names for the other endpoints.
+There is a demo UI at /demo.

 #### Display Up/Down Stream Flow Lines
 /comid/{comid}/navigate/{navigationMode} where: